ory/docs/docs/kratos/concepts/security.md

 ORY Kratos implements a password policy that:

-- checks if a password has previously been leaked using the [HIBP API](https://haveibeenpwned.com/API/v2);
+- Checks if a password has previously been leaked using the [HIBP API](https://haveibeenpwned.com/API/v2); and
-- checks if a password is too similar to one of the identifiers [kratos#184](https://github.com/ory/kratos/issues/184).
+- Checks if a password is too similar to one of the identifiers [kratos#184](https://github.com/ory/kratos/issues/184).